ShapeOfMatter/402-Receipts-Website/_proposal/05_receipt_definitions.markdown

   Includes the XML schema.
 ---

-In the current version, the Receipt Definitions are communicated only in the Receipts Accepts headers.
+In the current version, the Receipt Definitions are communicated only in the {% include link s=site.data.glossary.accepts_header %}.

 {% include glossary_item s=site.data.glossary.receipt_definition %}